nhoyt/copy-page-link/README.md

-# Copy Link
+# Copy Page Link

-Copy Link is a Firefox browser add-on that builds a formatted link to the current page in the active tab and copies it to the clipboard.
+Copy Page Link is a Firefox browser add-on that builds a formatted link to the current page in the active tab and copies it to the clipboard.
 You can then paste the resulting link markup into an external document.